adamharrison/liquid-cpp/README.md

 ### TODO

+* In ruby integration, allow for all types of strict/lax modes.
+* Allow for tag registration in the drop in replacement module for Ruby.
 * Ability to partially render content, then spit back out the remaining liquid that genreated it.
+* General polish pass to clean up reundant code, and ensure consistency across the C, C++, Perl and Ruby APIs.

 ## License